nova0821/iotjs-wiki/Development-Process.md

      + How can someone else recreate the problem?
   - Include system details(such as the hardware, library, and operating system you are using and their versions).
   - Paste error output and logs in the issue or in a Gist(https://gist.github.com/).
-  - When pasting in the issue, wrap code in three backticks: ``` so that it renders nicely.

 For more information about GitHub issues, refer to the [GitHub issues guidelines](https://guides.github.com/features/issues/).